 The fog of war is also very important.
 We use a system of patrol markers, at least half of them are “empty” (just a patrol) half of them hide corps.
 Your enemy does not now which patrol marker is just a patrol or a corps.
 Only when two patrol markers or patrol and a unit close to certain distance, they are revealed.
 And that’s how you again have to thing as a real commander in chief from mid 19th century.
 Is that hill in the middle a good spot for artillery?
 So is this enemy patrol marker just an empty marker or maybe his reserve artillery?
 You have to read terrain, and make a lot of guessing.
 Make a decisions without a full knowlegde of your enemy positions.
 That’s the real mid 19th century warfare!

 We hired a professional translator and have a group of fantastic proof readers.
-The plan is to make a premiere of English version of the rules during Crisis 2020 convention in Antwerp.
+The plan is to make a premiere of English version of the rules in late 2020.

 There are some things which are already translated, for example an Army Builder.
 You can create some roosters here: